user-grinch/Cheat-Menu/README.md

 ## Docs

-### Adding custom peds/skins
+### Adding custom peds/skins images
 - Version required 1.8-wip and above

-Ped/skin images are loaded from '\moonloader\lib\cheat-menu\peds\' directory.
-There are 2 levels of directories inside 'peds'.
-The first level is the tabs and the second level is the menus.
-Images(only jpg) should be under the second level folders and will show up under the tabs and menus in-game with the same names.
-Image names should be of their model names.
-For example '340.jpg' without quotes.
-Custom tabs and menus(under tabs) can also be added and will show up in-game accordingly.
+Ped/skin images (only jpg) are loaded from '\moonloader\lib\cheat-menu\peds\' directory.
+There are more folders inside that directory.
+Those folders are menus that appear on the lists tab.
+Images under those directories will appear both on the 'search' tab and on the 'list' tab.
+The image name should contain the ped model id.
+Names for custom peds have to be added inside '\moonloader\lib\cheat-menu\json\ped.json' file.

-### Adding custom vehicle images ,components ,paintjobs & weapons
+### Adding custom vehicle images
 - Version required 1.8-wip and above

-Vehicle images(only jpg) and component images(only jpg) are loaded from '\moonloader\lib\cheat-menu\vehicles\images' and '\moonloader\lib\cheat-menu\vehicles\components' accordingly.
-They're both 1 level, these directories are 'menus'.
-Images should be placed under these directories.

-Paintjobs are a bit different, there isn't any categories such as 'menus' or 'tabs' for them.
-These images(only png) are loaded directly from '\moonloader\lib\cheat-menu\vehicles\paintjobs' directory.

-Similar to vehicles weapons are loaded from ''\moonloader\lib\cheat-menu\weapons\'

-Tooltips (names that appear when you hover over the images) are loaded from a [JSON](https://en.wikipedia.org/wiki/JSON) file located here, '\moonloader\lib\cheat-menu\json\model names.json'.
-Open up that file and add your model & names.
+Vehicle images (only jpg) are loaded from '\moonloader\lib\cheat-menu\vehicles\images\' directory.
+There are more folders inside that directory.
+Those folders are menus that appear on the lists tab.
+Images under those directories will appear both on the 'search' tab and on the 'list' tab.
+The image name should contain the vehicle model id.
+Names for custom vehicles have to be added inside '\moonloader\lib\cheat-menu\json\vehicle.json' file.

+### Adding custom vehicle component images
+- Version required 1.8-wip and above

+Vehicle component images (only jpg) are loaded from '\moonloader\lib\cheat-menu\vehicles\component \' directory.
+There are more folders inside that directory.
+Those folders are menus that appear on the lists tab.
+Images under those directories will appear on the 'Tune' tab.
+The image name should contain the component model id.

+### Adding custom vehicle paint jobs images
+Paintjob images (only png) are loaded from '\moonloader\lib\cheat-menu\vehicles\paintjobs\images\' directory.
+Images are directly loaded from that directory and appear on the paint jobs tab.
+Image names can be any string and their name will show up on the menu.

+### Adding custom weapons images
+- Version required 1.8-wip and above

+Weapon images (only png) are loaded from '\moonloader\lib\cheat-menu\weapons\' directory.
+There are more folders inside that directory.
+Those folders are menus that appear on the lists tab.
+Images under those directories will appear both on the 'search' tab and on the 'list' tab.
+The image name should contain the weapon model id.
+Names for custom vehicles have to be added inside '\moonloader\lib\cheat-menu\json\weapon.json' file.

 ### Adding custom clothes
 - Version required 1.7 and above

-Cloth images are loaded from the 'moonloader\lib\cheat-menu\clothes' directory.
-The directories inside 'clothes' are only of 1 level.
-These directories are 'menus'.
-The cloth images(only jpg) should be placed according to their body parts.
-The naming of the images is like this 'model_name$texture_name' without quotes.
+Cloth images (only jpg) are loaded from '\moonloader\lib\cheat-menu\clothes\' directory.
+There are more folders inside that directory.
+Those folders are menus that appear on the lists tab.
+Images under those directories will appear both on the 'search' tab and on the 'list' tab.
+The image name should in this format 'body_part$model_name$texture_name'